What can I expect from couples therapy?:

 What type of approach do you use?

-I conceptualize cases and treat couples using attachment, systems, and relational psychodynamic theories.
-I pull heavily from Emotionally Focused Couples Therapy (EFT), developed by Dr. Sue Johnson and Dr. Les Greenberg, as well as elements from Gottman Method Couples Therapy, developed by Dr. John Gottman.
+We conceptualize cases and treats couples using attachment, systems, and relational psychodynamic theories.
+We pull heavily from Emotionally Focused Couples Therapy (EFT), developed by Dr. Sue Johnson and Dr. Les Greenberg, as well as elements from Gottman Method Couples Therapy, developed by Dr. John Gottman.
 EFT is a research-based and empirically validated couples therapy approach that views relationship distress as being maintained by absorbing states of negative emotion.
 These emotions manifest in unhelpful and constricted interaction patterns that make safe, emotional engagement quite difficult.
 EFT works in three stages: 1.)
 Deescalate negative interaction cycles/patterns; 2.)
 Change interaction patterns to include identifying your own feelings, needs, and wants, accepting those of your partner's, and expressing emotions, needs, and wants to each other; 3.)
 Find new solutions to old problems and strengthen new interaction cycles.

 What experience do you have working with couples?

 Dr. Hanzlik: I have completed a 32-hour (4-day) externship in Emotionally Focused Couple Therapy facilitated by Dr. Sue Johnson.
 During my pre-doctoral internship, I participated in an additional couple and family training rotation.
 During my formal training, as well as after licensure, I attended numerous AASECT conferences that addressed treatment strategies in couple and sexual therapy.
 I regularly attend continuing education programming to stay up-to-date with the latest evidenced-based practice methods for most effectively treating couples.

 What type of couples do you work with?